 A student must know a word relatively well for it to be considered ready for an assessment.
-This article will explain the metrics we use to consider a word quiz-ready.
+This article will explain the metrics we use to consider a word quizzable.

 Word Memory Scores

 Every word a student sees in training is assigned a memory score from 0 to 100.
 A word that’s just been studied or drilled is assigned a maximum score of 100.
-Over time the score decreases, reflecting a gradual degradation in the student's memory strength associated with a given word.
+Over time the score decreases, reflecting a gradual decline in the student's memory strength associated with a given word.
 Correctly answering a drill question on a word increases memory strength.
-Membean currently expects a word to have a score of at least 70 before it can be considered to be fair content for a assessment.
-This ensures that words which have a tenuous hold on memory are not needlessly tested.
+Membean currently expects a word to have a score of at least 70 before it can be considered to be fair content for an assessment.
+This ensures that words that are weak in the student's memory are not needlessly tested.

 Words Recently Introduced to the Student

 Can a word that a student has seen recently appear on a quiz?
 Yes, if it meets the reasonableness criteria.
 If a new word was just seen and some questions answered shortly before a quiz is issued, the word is a reasonable candidate for a quiz.
 The expectation is that a diligent student should know this word because he or she just learned it.